bbatsov/emacsredux/_posts/2026-03-06-mastering-compilation-mode.md

 The `grep` family deserves special mention. `M-x rgrep` is recursive grep with file-type filtering, and it's surprisingly powerful for a built-in tool.
-The results buffer supports all the same navigation, plus `M-x wgrep` (from the [wgrep](https://github.com/mhayashi1120/Emacs-wgrep) package) lets you *edit* grep results and write the changes back to the original files.
-That's a workflow that rivals any modern IDE.
+The results buffer supports all the same navigation, and you can even edit results and write changes back to the original files. `M-x occur` has had this built-in for a long time via `occur-edit-mode` (just press `e` in the `*Occur*` buffer).
+For grep, the [wgrep](https://github.com/mhayashi1120/Emacs-wgrep) package has been the go-to solution, but starting with Emacs 31 there will be a built-in `grep-edit-mode` as well.
+That's a multi-file search-and-replace workflow that rivals any modern IDE, no external tools required.

 ## Building a Derived Mode